simplesourcing/simplesagas/README.md

     For this reason the development has shied away from more complex Scala language features and frameworks.

 1. The distinction between actions and commands is probably not that clear.
 I'm open to discussion on naming if things help.
-    - An action is shorthand for a io.simplesource.saga.user.saga action.
-Actions are io.simplesource.saga.user.saga aware.
+    - An action is shorthand for a saga action.
+Actions are saga aware.
-      Action requests are published in the action request topic, and keyed by io.simplesource.saga.user.saga ID.
+      Action requests are published in the action request topic, and keyed by saga ID.
-    - Actions represent a node in the io.simplesource.saga.user.saga dependency graph.
+    - Actions represent a node in the saga dependency graph.
 When in undo mode, the arrows of the dependency graph are effectively reversed, but the actions are still the same.
     - For this reason there are the following IDs associated with an action:
-        + io.simplesource.saga.user.saga ID
+        + saga ID
         + action ID
-        + io.simplesource.io.simplesource.saga.user.saga.user.command ID
+        + command ID
-      When executing the undo operation for an action, the io.simplesource.saga.user.saga ID and the action ID will be the same, but the io.simplesource.io.simplesource.saga.user.saga.user.command ID will be different.
+      When executing the undo operation for an action, the saga ID and the action ID will be the same, but the command ID will be different.
-      Idempotence is with respect to the io.simplesource.io.simplesource.saga.user.saga.user.command ID.
+      Idempotence is with respect to the command ID.
-      So if we want to retry submitting a failed action (e.g. optimistic locking fails with an invalid sequence number), we need to modify the io.simplesource.io.simplesource.saga.user.saga.user.command ID.
+      So if we want to retry submitting a failed action (e.g. optimistic locking fails with an invalid sequence number), we need to modify the command ID.
     - Commands are effectively action executions.
-So an action has associated with it a io.simplesource.io.simplesource.saga.user.saga.user.command, and optionally, and undo io.simplesource.io.simplesource.saga.user.saga.user.command.
+So an action has associated with it a command, and optionally, and undo command.

-1. Saga commands must have a uniform representation for io.simplesource.io.simplesource.saga.user.saga.user.all action / io.simplesource.io.simplesource.saga.user.saga.user.command types in the sagas.
+1. Saga commands must have a uniform representation for all action / command types in the sagas.
     It's a hard to offer anything better in a way that can be ported to Java.
 It could be done in Scala with dependent types.

     This uniform type is the type `A` is the sagas and action APIs.
     In the example, this is `Json`.
 In production code with Avro, something like `Record` may be suitable.

-    The action processor needs to know how to turn an `A` into a `C` (the Simple Sourcing io.simplesource.io.simplesource.saga.user.saga.user.command type) and a `K` (the aggregate key).
+    The action processor needs to know how to turn an `A` into a `C` (the Simple Sourcing command type) and a `K` (the aggregate key).

     To do this we introduce an intermediate decoded type `D`, and a decode operation `A => Either[Throwable, D]`.

     The type `D` should be rich enough that the operations `D => K` and `D => C` never throw.

-1. The io.simplesource.saga.user.saga implementation follows a state transition model.
+1. The saga implementation follows a state transition model.
     This may not be the most efficient, but I think it is pretty clean.
 It makes the sagas execution fully event sourced.

     The alternative may be to apply the state changes directly.
 This may be more efficient as it cuts out an extra step.
-    I think it's nice to have the full audit trail of io.simplesource.saga.user.saga state changes.
+    I think it's nice to have the full audit trail of saga state changes.

-    We can probably apply log compaction on the io.simplesource.saga.user.saga `state` topic, and treate the `state_transition` as an event stream.
+    We can probably apply log compaction on the saga `state` topic, and treate the `state_transition` as an event stream.
-1. The actions requests and responses are saved in a single request and response topic for io.simplesource.io.simplesource.saga.user.saga.user.all actions.
+1. The actions requests and responses are saved in a single request and response topic for all actions.
     Action processors direct requests to different requests handlers based on the `actionRequest` parameter.
     This is not ideal as there is nothing stopping two action request handlers sharing the same `actionType`.
     This would result in an action request being processed twice, which result in undetermined behaviour.